 The Ministry of Education and Science is the only federal body responsible for implementing state policy and legal regulation

 at all levels of education and in all kind of institutions.
 The majority of state HEIs are established and funded by of the Ministry

 institutions are closely related to the economic branch of the ministry in question.
-For example, medical
+For example, medical institutions are under

-institutions are under administration of the Ministry of Healthcare and Social Development, and the
+administration of the Ministry of Healthcare and Social Development, and the

 The Federal Service for Supervision in Education and Science is another central body which carries out:

-- quality control in educational institutions independently and together with state regulatory bodies of education of constituent parties (republics, territories, regions, etc.) of the Russian Federation;
+out independently and together with state regulatory bodies of education of constituent parties (republics, territories, regions, etc.)

-In state HEIs routine activities are supervised by Academic councils headed by rectors.
-The term of offices of an Academic
+In state HEIs routine activities are supervised by Academic Councils headed by rectors.
+The term of office of an Academic

 appointed by the founders.
 The direct administration of a higher education institution is the responsibility of rector.
 The statute

-Depending upon the structure of a given institution, Academic councils may be set up in the faculties.
+institution, Academic Council may be also set up in each faculty.
 Their members are elected from representative of academic staff.

-is elected by the faculty Academic council and approved by the institution Academic council .
+is elected by the faculty Academic Council and approved by the institution Academic Council.
 Faculties are composed of chairs that are

 administered by their heads.